 It is true, survival skills and useful hacks come in handy when it comes to an organized preparedness and survival.
 Another thing, your survival gear can simplify your life and increase your survival chances manifold.
 When homesteading, having a well-developed situational awareness and proper survival tools are vital, as well.
 Let us speak about a very important skill for survival— the ability to test the water.

-Clean drinking water is essential in any situation.
+Clean drinking water is essential in any situation, as is having a sufficient load of duct tape in your toolkit.
 If a dire situation has happened and you are looking for a safe place, the first thing you want (and need) to do there is to find a water source.

 To the point